bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 category: blog
 ---

-This is the comical looking back of my adventurous history as a web developer, my goofs, my successes, my failures, my hopes.
+This is the quasi-comical looking back of my adventurous history as a web developer, my goofs, my successes, my failures, my hopes.

 The high level synopsis is:

 1. **The Spark**: It all started with some HTML, CSS, Java, SQL classes I took in high school.
 2. **The Kindling**: College programming for fun + I wrote a Paypal module for my gaming clan's site in PHP.
 3. **The Flame**: My first web development job in 2006.
+What an idiot I was.
 4. **The Fire**: My first professional/enterprise job at a large company in 2010.
 5. **The Inferno**: I step into a senior/lead role in 2016 and start focusing on independence, people, and process efficiency.